Discontinued Products

 2019: Apple AirPower wireless charging mat (canceled before release)

-Ambitious multi-device wireless charger that faced technical challenges and never made it to market.
+Ambitious multi-device wireless charger that faced technical challenges and never made it to market, this after the iPhone XS was discontinued.

 2018: Meta Portal smart display devices (discontinued)